 Gates Philanthropy Partners have also opened a COVID-19 fund with the intention of quickly developing new vaccines, treatments, and diagnostic tools.
 It is split into two different funds that you can give to: the Combating COVID-19 Fund, which focuses on vaccines and diagnostics as well as protecting vulnerable people living in Africa and South Asia; and the Therapeutics Accelerator Fund, which is working to find a treatment against COVID-19, whether it be an entirely new drug or the repurposing of one already in use.
 You can donate to both funds here.
 Meanwhile, the Center for Global Development (CGD), which conducts rigorous economic research and influences policy, is now focusing its attention on the international COVID-19 response, both from health and economic perspectives.
 See their blog roll on COVID for coverage and policy ideas + outside idea generation/critique of the multilaterals.
 You can donate to the CGD here.

 Now is a time to adhere to the advice of experts so that we can limit COVID-19’s spread and to learn from the situation so that we can be better prepared next time a pandemic hits.
-We need a better understanding of infectious disease, improved hygiene, advancements in diagnostics and treatments, better communication, and greater public health funding9.
-While pandemics pose a global catastrophic risk to humanity, humanity is in control of how we respond to them.
+We need a better understanding of infectious disease, improved hygiene, advancements in diagnostics and treatments, better communication, and greater public health funding.9 While pandemics pose a global catastrophic risk to humanity, humanity is in control of how we respond to them.
 This crisis serves as a wake-up call; this is our opportunity to change the course both of this pandemic and of those to come.
-By giving your support to high-impact organisations, you can help us achieve this crucial goal.
+By giving your support to high-impact organizations, you can help us achieve this crucial goal.

 CHS and Biosecurity Initiative giving instructions: